BeaGoddess/BeaGoddess/README.md

 ### Hi there 👋

-My name is Beatriz Silva and I'm 22 years old.
+My name is Beatriz Silva and I'm 23 years old.
 I'm living in Guimarães, Portugal.
-I'm studying Integrated Master's in Engineering and Management of Information Systems at University of Minho.
+I have a Master's degree in Engineering and Management of Information Systems.

 #
 ### Languages and Frameworks